We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 #define llist_for_each(pos, node) for ((pos) = (node); pos; (pos) = (pos)->next)

-If we use it, the code becomes even simpler:
+If we use it, the code becomes even more simple:

 void llist_del(struct llist_head *list, struct llist_node *entry)